TheRCG/SPT/README.md

 Copyright (c) 2009-2013 Bitcoin Developers
 Copyright (c) 2011-2013 Litecoin Developers
-Copyright (c) 2014 Spots2 Developers
+Copyright (c) 2014-2015 Spots2 Developers

 What is Spots2?
 ----------------

 Spots2 (SPT) is a lite version of Bitcoin using scrypt-adaptive-N as a proof-of-work algorithm.
  - 70 second block targets
- - 48 coins per block
+ - reduction coins per block
  - Retarget every block (Kimoto's gravity well)

 For more information, as well as an immediately useable, binary version of